Lemon Zest vs. Lemon Peel

 - 4 eggs, (or one cup egg substitute)

-- Preheat the oven to 350 degrees.
-Mix all of the ingredients together in a mixing bowl with a mixer.
+- Preheat the oven to 350˚F. Mix all of the ingredients together in a mixing bowl with a mixer.
 Beat for about 2 minutes until thick and well blended.

 - Pour batter into 2 loaf pans, 24 cupcake holders or a bundt pan.
 Bake until light brown (about 20 minutes for cupcakes, 30 for loaf pans and 40 for bundt pan).

-- Take out and while warm, you can add an optional glaze of 1/2 cup of powdered sugar, 2 TB lemon juice and 1 tea. lemon zest.
+- Take out, and while warm, you can add an optional glaze of 1/2 cup of powdered sugar, 2 tablespoons lemon juice and 1 teaspoon lemon zest.
 Or you can serve with butter and lemon sugar (see recipe below).